Product notes and family recipe cards organized into a digital cookbook

 What this blog will focus on

-• digitizing handwritten recipes
+• how to digitize handwritten recipes

 Put the process into practice